 Hone The Hookpoint To Its Original Shape

 Your hook will be at its sharpest when it is resharpened back into the original shape as the manufacturer made it.
-Usually, this is the triangular point I mentioned above but it can vary across certain different hook manufacturers.
+Usually, this is the triangular point I mentioned above, but it can vary across different hook manufacturers.

 Use The Rough (Low Grit) Side First

-This reshapes the hook and gets it ready for the point to be sharpened to the max but don’t go too far on this side.
-If the hook is a big saltwater hook, then you can go for longer on the rough side, but if it is a small hook, less time is needed.
+This reshapes the hook and gets it ready for the point to be sharpened to the max, but don’t go too far on this side.
+If the hook is a big saltwater hook, you can use more strokes on the rough side, but if it is a small coarse fishing hook, less time is needed.

-Remember to rub the hook along the file with the point facing forwards and to sharpen the three sides mentioned above to create the penetrating point.
+Remember to rub the hook along the file with the point facing forward and to sharpen the three sides mentioned above to create the penetrating point.

 Use The Smooth (High Grit) Side To Finish

-Again, be sure that the point of the hook is moving forward and sharpen the left, right, and bottom sides of the hook evenly.
+Again, ensure that the hook’s point is moving forward and evenly sharpen the left, right, and bottom sides of the hook.
 This will slowly create an incredibly sharp triangular point.

 Don’t Go Too Far With Your Sharpening

-It is best to use as few strokes as possible when sharpening your hooks.
+Using as few strokes as possible when sharpening your hooks is best.
 With every stroke along your hook, the hook file is removing metal and slowly making the point of your hook a little weaker.

-If you were to oversharpen your hooks, the point might just snap when you try to set the hook in a fish, so don’t do this!
+If you were to oversharpen your hooks, the point might snap when you try to set the hook in a fish, so don’t overdo the number of strokes!

 Replace Your Hooks Often

 Don’t be afraid to replace your hooks when they need it.
-Tackle failure isn’t an ok excuse for losing fish these days and throwing out faulty hooks that need to be replaced is simply not an option!
+Tackle failure isn’t an okay excuse for losing fish, and throwing out faulty hooks that need to be replaced is the best option!

 Which Hooks Should I Sharpen?